-The enclosure door must remain closed at all times during operation to ensure safety of personnel.
-A set of keys is provided for locking the door.
+The enclosures doors must remain closed at all times during operation to ensure safety of personnel.
 Only authorized personnel or technicians should be allowed to open and service the unit.

 Disconnect power to the system before servicing or replacing fuses.